Risk Management

 The principal markets for our Group's products, including those for PCs and peripheral equipment, information and telecommunications equipment, household electrical appliances, automobiles, and aircraft parts, are intensely competitive both in and outside of the country and are subject to significant fluctuations in demand.
 A sudden decline in demand or price competition from low-priced products made overseas could impact our Group's operating results and financial position.

-⑤ Risk related to increased raw materials and logistics costs
+⑤ Risk related to raw materials procurement and logistics

 Our Group procures various raw materials from suppliers and outsources the storage and transportation of products to logistics providers.
 Damages, pandemics, bankruptcies, capacity reductions, strikes, accidents, illegal activities, etc. at suppliers or logistics providers may disrupt our Group's supply and have a significant impact on the Group's production and sales activities.

 Our Group has established rules for procurement and logistics divisions as a countermeasure for this risk, and it is working to secure a stable supply chain and reduce risk by diversifying and consolidating suppliers and logistics providers as appropriate.
 In addition, in order to build healthy partnerships with our suppliers, our Group has established a Basic Procurement Policies.
-Our Group starts a new business relationship after confirming that the supplier agrees with our Group's thinking on material procurement and is capable of maintaining ongoing trade, observing our Group's procedures and standards related to chemical substances contained in our Group's products, and consenting to the MinebeaMitsumi Group CSR Procurement Guidelines.
+Our Group starts a new business relationship after confirming that the supplier agrees with our Group's thinking on material procurement and is capable of maintaining ongoing trade, observing our Group's procedures and standards related to chemical substances contained in our Group's products, and consenting to the MinebeaMitsumi Group CSR Procurement Guidelines and conducting continuous and stable business.

 ⑥ Risk related to disputes over intellectual property and flooding of the market with counterfeit products (knock-offs)